About SPICE |

 Closed 0V logic 0

 You read the button state every trip through the loop() function (or 0.25s) using digitalRead(Dx).
-The current and last reading are stored in variables
+The present and last reading are stored in variables

 Although Normally Open, a press of the button causes a logic transition from 1 to 0.
 You can easily detect this change with the conditional statement